pbj4/polycubes/README.md

 Based on the problem described in the [computerphile video](https://www.youtube.com/watch?v=g9n0a0644B4) and the discussions in the [associated repo](https://github.com/mikepound/opencubes).

 This program finds the number of unique polycubes under rotation in 3d and 4d (includes reflections).
-Primarily uses the [hashless](https://github.com/mikepound/opencubes/issues/11) algorithm by @presseyt and its [optimization](https://github.com/mikepound/opencubes/issues/49) by @snowmanam2, but the rest of the code was mostly written independently from the community implementation.
+Primarily uses the [hashless](https://github.com/mikepound/opencubes/issues/11) algorithm by presseyt and its [optimization](https://github.com/mikepound/opencubes/issues/49) by snowmanam2, but the rest of the code was mostly written independently from the community implementation.

 ## To run